schiessle/shareLinkCreator/README.md

 Share Link Creator
 ==================

+Provides the ability to upload a file to OwnCloud via a supported file manager and receive a link to the uploaded file which can then be emailed or shared in another way.

 This script can be integrated in the Thunar file manager as a "custom action".
 The program should also works with other file managers which provide similar possibilities to integrate shell scripts.
 I developed and used this